dengyuhk/SketchBeautification/README.md

 python p_assembly_module/viusualize_all_parts_local.py
 ```

-> Note: After training above two models, and putting their well-trained models into right place, you then can directly run the [full pipeline](#Fast Testing).
+> Note: After training the above two models and putting their well-trained models in the right place, you can directly run the full pipeline (Fast Testing).

 ## Acknowledgments